OpenEvalProject/evals/manuscripts/elife-06481/v3/manuscript.md

 ## Abstract

-10.7554/eLife.06481.001 In the human brain, a default mode or task-negative network shows reduced activity during many cognitive tasks and is often associated with internally-directed processes, such as mind wandering and thoughts about the self.
+In the human brain, a default mode or task-negative network shows reduced activity during many cognitive tasks and is often associated with internally-directed processes, such as mind wandering and thoughts about the self.
 In contrast to this task-negative pattern, we show increased activity during a large and demanding switch in task set.
 Furthermore, we employ multivoxel pattern analysis and find that regions of interest within default mode network are encoding task-relevant information during task performance.
 Activity in this network may be driven by major revisions of cognitive context, whether internally or externally focused.
-DOI: http://dx.doi.org/10.7554/eLife.06481.001

 ## Introduction